mayfrost/guides/SECURITY.md

 * __Level 10__: Install LineageOS on your phone and use F-Droid without gapps (Google app store), with IceCatMobile for web browser, KeePassDroid, AFWall+ and Android IMSI-Catcher Detector.
 Use Yalp Store or Aptoide (or download from apkmirror/apkpure) in combination with microG if you need a gapps app.
 * __Level 11__: Use GNU/Linux on your computers, preferably free from "systemd".
 PCLinuxOS is an easy first choice, Devuan is a better option.
 Stay away from something called BSD.
 * __Level 12__: Uninstall Avahi, CUPS (replace with Line Printer if needed), Telnet, the R-tools (rlogin, rsh, rcp, rwho, rexec), fingerd, and uninstall unused services like ssh/web/ftp/mail.
-* __Level 13__: Use Uncomplicated Firewall to block inbound AND outbound network traffic, permitting only what you need.
+* __Level 13__: Use Uncomplicated Firewall ("ufw") to block inbound AND outbound network traffic, permitting only what you need.
 * __Level 14__: Use Firejail or Bubblewrap to sandbox your applications.
 * __Level 15__: When possible give your applications a separate user account and use sudo, chroot, fakeroot, ulimit and quota with them.
 * __Level 16__: Use [BIND9 with DNSCrypt](https://unix.stackexchange.com/questions/270716/configure-bind-as-forwarder-only-no-root-hints-encrypted-rpz-blacklist-wh/270796#270796) to prevent DNS Leaking with an [OpenNIC provider](https://servers.opennicproject.org/) known to not save logs.